michael-rapp/Apriori/README.md

 ### Searching for frequent item sets using a minimum support

 To use the implementation of the Apriori algorithm, which is provided by this library, for finding frequent item sets, an instance of the class `Apriori` must be created.
 It can be configured by using the builder pattern as shown below.
 The generic type argument `NamedItem` corresponds to the class used in the library's JUnit tests as mentioned above.
 The iterator `DataIterator` can be found in the test resources as well.
 In order to use custom data sources, it must be replaced by an custom implementation.
 The value `0.5`, which is passed to the builder as a constructor argument, corresponds to the minimum support, which should be used by the algorithm as described in the example above.
-By invoking the `execute`-method the execution of the algorithm is started.
-It results in an instance of the class `Output` to be returned.
-Such an output contains various information about the executed algorithm.
-By calling the `getFrequentItemSets`-method, the frequent item sets, which have been found by the algorithm, can be obtained.
-They are sorted by their support in decreasing order.

 ```java
 double minSupport = 0.5;